-At any rate, point is, the result of this near tragedy has been for the GOP to want fewer, not more, restrictions on guns.
-This is the same party who wants to restrict Muslims from entering our country because of the “danger” that they pose to Americans.
+At any rate, point is, the result of this near tragedy has been for the lawmakers to want fewer, not more, restrictions on guns.
+This is the same lawmakers who wants to restrict Muslims from entering our country because of the “danger” that they pose to Americans.

 Can we review just 2017 for a moment please?

 Americans killed by radical Islamic extremists in Jan-June 2017= 11

 - January 31, 1 person, Denver (this guy was a US Army vet who converted to Islam, so I would argue that he belongs in the next group.)

 - January 6, 5 people, Ft Lauderdale

 Muslims, non-Muslims mistaken for Muslims or non -Muslims defending Muslims all of whom were decidedly NOT radical Islamists killed by Americans in hate crimes in Jan-June 2017= 7:

 - June 18, 2017: 17-year old Muslim girl beaten to death (Virginia)